Darwin to Adelaide is Australia’s best road trip

-Heading south you will find a number of roadhouses along the highway which are always good spots to stop for a break.
-Its a good idea to call in whenever you’re passing through to support these local businesses in the middle of nowhere.
+Heading south you will find a number of roadhouses along the highway which are always good spots to break your journey.
+All have accommodation available if you want to break for the night and you will likely find a good meal everywhere you stop.
+Support these local businesses in the middle of nowhere, whenever you can.

 - Dunmarra Wayside Inn is about 300 kilometres south of Katherine.
 A roadhouse, caravan park and motel accommodation.